France 1954Home

 Please cite this reference in any correspondence with me regarding this case.

-The newspaper Le Bien Public in Dijon, and probably other newspapers too, reported on October 20, 1954, that in Lacanche on the Saturday evening of October 16, 1954 around 9:30 p.m., three trustworthy workmen, Mr. Mongouachon, Mr. Dorier and Mr. Lenet, were returning home after a tiring day, when one of them shouted, surprised: "a strange machine".
+The newspaper Le Bien Public in Dijon for October 20, 1954, and other newspapers too, reported on October 20, 1954, that in Lacanche on the Saturday evening of October 16, 1954 around 9:30 p.m., three trustworthy workmen, Mr. Mongouachon, Mr. Dorier and Mr. Lenet, were returning home after a tiring day, when one of them shouted, surprised: "a strange machine".

 There was indeed in the sky, at very high altitude, "an orange colored ball about 20 cm in diameter, leaving behind a luminous trail of about twenty meters long.
 This ball moved from east to west at a vertiginous speed, making a sound like the whistling sound of a rocket.
 Is it a flying saucer?"